noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 13/8/2021 11:41 **Aurora** saying to me: "Riccardo why don't you commit suicide?"
 After a little bit: "For sure that I torture!"

+- 14/8/2021 23:49 as usual **Francesca** torturing, humiliating and using this electromagnetic weapon to do it.
+I'm very, extremely, tired of this horrible person.
+She is a marquees its totally impossible that she has lost her life because she cannot build nothing with the fortune that she has inherited.
+It's a joke of the nature give a so useless brain to a woman that could have created thousands of site of work.
+People that lost them life in the criminal side of the society that could had build empires.
+Stupid morons you will go in jail for life.

   ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)